mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

    and that they pass the check of the trace Ward identies with the anomalies (they do as well).

-- "correlators_calculation.nb" explicitly computes the 2, 3 and 4 point functions, checks that they match the counterterms computed in "all_functional_derivatives_computed.nb" and stores them in 3 files: "T2_scalar", "T3_scalar" and "T4_scalar"
+- "correlators_calculation.nb" explicitly computes the 2, 3 and 4 point functions, checks that they match the counterterms computed in "functional_derivatives.nb" and stores them in 3 files: "T2_scalar", "T3_scalar" and "T4_scalar"

 - The .jpg files in the "figures" folder are simply graphical representations of the diagrams computed in
   "correlators_calculation.nb" and of the vertices computed in "functional_derivatives.nb",